Exterior complex scaling enables physics-informed neural networks for quantum scattering: Theoretical Framework

-Unlike uniform complex scaling where the nuclear potential must be evaluated at complex coordinates, ECS keeps the nuclear interaction region on the real axis by choosing $R_0$ beyond the range of $V_N$.
-This avoids singularities in the Woods-Saxon form factor that would otherwise restrict the rotation angle.
-The choice $\theta = 12^\circ$ provides adequate absorption while maintaining numerical stability.
+Unlike uniform complex scaling where the nuclear potential must be evaluated at complex coordinates, ECS keeps the nuclear interaction region on the real axis by choosing $R_0$ beyond the range of $V_N$~\cite{McCurdy2004}.
+Since the nuclear potential vanishes for $r > R_0$, the Woods-Saxon singularity structure does not constrain the rotation angle $\theta$.
+Only the Coulomb potential $V_C \propto 1/x(r)$, which is analytic away from the origin, requires evaluation at complex coordinates.
+A moderate $\theta$ provides adequate absorption while avoiding numerical difficulties in evaluating Coulomb wave functions at complex arguments; larger values of $\theta$ would require more collocation points in the ECS region to resolve the more rapidly decaying solution.

 Under the ECS coordinate transformation, the differential operators transform according to the chain rule.
 The first derivative becomes $\diff/\diff x = q^{-1}\,\diff/\diff r$, and the second derivative is